Paul Matey: Federal judicial service

+Nomination

-In 2017, former New Jersey Governor Chris Christie recommended Matey, a former aide, to the Trump Administration to be a Federal Circuit Judge.
+In 2017, New Jersey Governor Chris Christie recommended to the Trump Administration that Matey be nominated to a U.S. circuit judge seat.
 On April 10, 2018, President Donald Trump announced his intent to nominate Matey to serve as a United States Circuit Judge of the United States Court of Appeals for the Third Circuit.
+He was nominated to the seat vacated by Judge Julio M. Fuentes, who assumed senior status on July 18, 2016.
 On April 12, 2018, his nomination was sent to the Senate.
-He was nominated to the seat vacated by Judge Julio M. Fuentes, who assumed senior status on July 18, 2016.
 On November 13, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
-Democratic Senators questioned Matey about the actions of Christie and others with regard to what's known as the Bridgegate Scandal.
-Matey stated that he had no personal knowledge of the decisions and called it, "the unfortunate act of several individuals who decided to take matters outside of the law and into their own hands.”
-He was also questioned about his membership in the Federalist Society.

-On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
+On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the Standing Rules of the U.S. Senate.
 On January 23, 2019, President Trump announced his intent to renominate Matey for a federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 7, 2019, his nomination was reported out of committee by a 12–10 vote.
 On March 11, 2019, the Senate invoked cloture on his nomination by a 50–44 vote.
 On March 12, 2019, his nomination was confirmed by a 54–45 vote.
 He received his judicial commission on March 18, 2019.

+Notable opinions, cases, and jurisprudence

+Matey's jurisprudence is notable among federal judges for its embrace of the classical legal tradition and common good constitutionalism.
+His opinions reflect a focus on natural rights and natural law, and how they inform and undergird written rights.
+Matey's opinions have consistently emphasized the importance of natural rights such as self-defense and free speech, as well as natural law principles supporting the United States' inherent authority to control its borders.